 Another agency in the US that is responsible for sanctions affairs is the Bureau of Industry and Security or BIS.
 The BIS is within the Department of Commerce.
 It maintains the Denied Persons List, which is a list of persons for whom export privileges have been denied.
 The BIS also administers the Export Administration Regulations or EAR.
 The Export Administration Regulations apply to commodities, technology, software, and other things subject to export controls.

-Let’s also briefly talk about the USA PATRIOT Act, or, in particular, about Section 311 of the USA PATRIOT Act.
+The USA PATRIOT Act, or, in particular, about Section 311 of the USA PATRIOT Act.
 Section 311 directs the Treasury to designate a financial institution or jurisdiction as being of “primary money laundering concern” based on numerous jurisdictional and institutional factors, including the extent to which the institution is used to facilitate or promote money laundering.
 While Section 311 is not technically a sanction, the results of Section 311 measures can be just as severe as sanctions because it prohibits US financial institutions from providing products or services to other financial institutions that in turn provide products or services to one of the designated institutions or jurisdictions of concern.

 Moreover, US institutions provide an annual notice to their foreign financial institution customers warning them against maintaining these accounts as downstream correspondent accounts.
 The targeted financial institution is effectively cut off from the US dollar payment system.